 Gossipers derive pleasure from other people’s misfortunes.
 It might be fun to peer into somebody else’s personal or professional faux pas at first, but over time, it gets tiring, makes you feel gross and hurts other people.
 There are too many positives out there and too much to learn from interesting people to waste your time talking about the misfortune of others.

-Most writers spend countless hours brainstorming their characters and plots, and they even write page after page that they know they’ll never include in the books.
+Most writers spend countless hours brainstorming their characters and plots, and they even write page after page that they know they’ll never include in their books.
 They do this because they know that ideas need time to develop.
 We tend to freeze up when it’s time to get started because we know that our ideas aren’t perfect and that what we produce might not be any good.
 But how can you ever produce something great if you don’t get started and give your ideas time to evolve?
-Author Jodi Picoult summarized the importance of avoiding perfectionism perfectly: “You can edit a bad page, but you can’t edit a blank page.”

 When your sense of pleasure and satisfaction are derived from comparing yourself to others, you are no longer the master of your own happiness.
 When you feel good about something that you’ve done, don’t allow anyone’s opinions or accomplishments take that away from you.
 While it’s impossible to turn off your reactions to what others think of you, you don’t have to compare yourself to others, and you can always take people’s opinions with a grain of salt.
 That way, no matter what other people are thinking or doing, your self-worth comes from within.
 Regardless of what people think of you at any particular moment, one thing is certain—you’re never as good or bad as they say you are.